 Step-On Bus Tours

 Bus tours are the ideal way to see Appleton in style.
 Witness history in comfort while a member of the History Museum staff points out historic sites and explains how local and national histories intersect on our city streets.
 Available for groups of 20 or more, and tours must be scheduled at least two weeks in advance.
-Choose between Houdini's Appleton, Explore the Crescent City, or Appleton's Black History and watch history pass you by.
 Tour groups are responsible for arranging transportation.